6 Cool Things to See and Do in AlaskaBack To Blog

 Alaska has a rich tradition of air travel that is unlike any other state in America.
-Check out the Alaska Aviation Museum in Anchorage (accessible by road, thankfully) to get a fascinating look at the history of flight in the Last Frontier.
+Check out the Alaska Aviation Museum in Anchorage (accessible by road, thankfully) to get a fascinating look at the history of flight.

 Cost: $10 adults, $8 seniors, $6 children

 Get a view of Alaska from a perspective you won’t get anywhere else— from the helm of a dog sled.
 Before the advent of flight, dog sleds were one of the only ways to travel across vast distances of the Alaskan tundra.
 Isolated towns scattered across the state relied on dog sled couriers to deliver essential supplies to help them make it through the winter.
 Today, though, the stakes have been lowered and dog sleds can now be enjoyed by tourists looking for a leisurely spin through the snow.

 Cost: Prices vary, but tour options usually start around $75/person

 Viewing the natural phenomenon of the Aurora Borealis, or “the Northern Lights,” is an essential Alaskan experience.
 This spectacular display of lights in the night sky, caused by energetically charged particles colliding in the upper atmosphere, typically occurs in a region 10 to 20 degrees from the magnetic north pole.